 Airport lounge access

-Up to $60 in statement credits for DoorDash food delivery
+Complimentary DashPass and up to $60 in statement credits for DoorDash

 One year of complimentary Lyft Pink membership

-Is the Chase Sapphire Reserve still worth it?
+Is the Chase Sapphire Reserve worth its annual fee?

 If you’re frequently on the move and intend to take full advantage of the Sapphire Reserve’s travel benefits, this card can easily pay for itself.
 The $300 travel credit, Priority Pass Select membership (worth $429) and up to $100 in statement credits toward a Global Entry or TSA PreCheck application together more than cover the $550 fee.
 And when you consider the Lyft Pink, DoorDash and Peloton benefits, plus the substantial sign-up bonus, the Sapphire Reserve provides a lot of value.

 How to offset the Chase Sapphire Reserve’s annual fee